nathanielc/jimbob/README.md

     $ ./deploy.sh <boot part> <root part>

-Umount and Boot
+Boot
 ---------------

-Unmount the SD card and boot your pi
+Remove the SD card and boot your pi